Cornerstone Theological SeminaryDedicated to Living Lives

 Thursday Evening Bible Class

-Grand Rapids Theological Seminary promotes the rigorous study of Scripture and ancient languages.
-Each year, one of our expert faculty members leads the Thursday Evening Bible Class, a fall Bible teaching series offered on-site at GRTS for the community.
-Comprised of biblical lectures, the classes typically run from eight to 10 weeks.
+Cornerstone Theological Seminary promotes the rigorous study of Scripture and ancient languages.
+Each year, one or more of our expert faculty members leads the Thursday Evening Bible Class, a fall Bible teaching series offered on-site at CTS for the community.
+Comprised of Biblical lectures, the classes typically run from eight to 10 weeks.

 Thursday Evening Bible Class sessions are free and open to the public.
 More than a hundred individuals from the community attend each series, representing a variety of Christian denominations and associations.

-All class sessions are held from 7-8:30 p.m. in Grand Rapids Theological Seminary (3000 Leonard St NE) at Cornerstone University.
+All class sessions are held from 7-8 p.m. in Cornerstone Theological Seminary (3000 Leonard St NE) at Cornerstone University.

 Audio Recordings of Past Classes

 Biblical Foundations for Justice: Understanding the Bible's Teaching About Justice | Kenneth Reid (2020)

 Our nation is facing an insurmountable crisis regarding social and racial justice.
 While many voices are proclaiming their views from sociological and political perspectives—both conservative and liberal—many are not appealing to Scripture.

 Taught by Dr. Kenneth Reid, assistant professor of systematic and historical theology, this series surveyed the Bible’s teachings about public justice and sought to answer the question: What does the Bible teach about justice, and how should Christians respond in light of this?
 This study presented a biblical definition of justice and surveyed some Bible passages about justice.
 We discussed passages from Genesis to Revelation.